-Globalisation has led to the emergence of commercial companies that have transcended nationality.
-From an economic point of view "the essence of globalization is the construction of a global capitalist economy, which is geared to the interests of transnational corporations and substantially reduces the power of the state, particularly its ability to transform the social structure"1.
-Prof. Alston states authoritively (2005) that international law's capacity to adequately regulate multinationals "lags considerably behind the social and economic realities of globalized production and trade"2.
+But modern globalisation has led to the emergence of commercial companies that have transcended nationality and tipped the balance greatly in their own favor.
+Political theorist Andrew Heywood examines the impacts of globalization and the first item he lists is the 'major implications for nationalism' and 'obvious examples of this include the greater ease with which transnational corporations are able to relocate production and investment'.
+As a result of such changes we are living in a 'post-sovereign' period, in which the market is ascendant to the state.
+Likewise markets and transnational have greater impacts on citizens than local government.12.
+From an economic point of view "the essence of globalization is the construction of a global capitalist economy, which is geared to the interests of transnational corporations and substantially reduces the power of the state, particularly its ability to transform the social structure"13.
+Prof. Alston states authoritively (2005) that international law's capacity to adequately regulate multinationals "lags considerably behind the social and economic realities of globalized production and trade"5.

-“Existing domestic and international legal mechanisms are, to a considerable extent, unable to ensure that their enforcement of human rights obligations is effective when it comes to the activities of TNCs”
+“Existing domestic and international legal mechanisms are, to a considerable extent, unable to ensure that their enforcement of human rights obligations is effective when it comes to the activities of TNCs [Transnational Corporations].”

 “[In] 1990 the UK banned the use of the veal crate; no longer could calves a few days old be imprisoned in a create so small they could hardly move and be fed a liquid deficient in iron and fiber for those five months before slaughter.
 Instead the calves are exported out of the UK and imprisoned in the crates in other EC countries only to return as veal to the UK.”